Cladding a Brick house in Oak is fantastic for both aesthetic and function.

 5. Planning Permission

-Timber cladding a brick house is straightforward and well within the abilities of most DIY enthusiasts.
+Cladding a brick house in Oak is straightforward and well within the abilities of most DIY enthusiasts.
 This saves time and money compared to sourcing and employing professionals to do it for you.
-Additionally, even if using a premium product such as oak, it can significantly lower the house cladding cost.

 1. Plan Ahead Properly